-SENTENCE DROPPED Line 83: I’d like to see a map of where Barnett Reservoir is.
+AUTHORS’ RESPONSE: THE SUGGESTED SENTANCE HAS BEEN DROPPED Line 83: I’d like to see a map of where Barnett Reservoir is.

-NO MAP ADDED.
-NOWADAYS A READER CAN GOOGLE “ROSS BARNETT RESERVOIR” AND AN INTERACTIVE MAP IS READILY AVAILABLE Line 107: Units for length and weight.
+AUTHOR’S RESPONSE: WE APPRECIATE THE REVIEWERS COMMENT HOWEVER WE BELIEVE NO MAP IS NEEDED BECAUSE THE STUDY DOES NOT REFERENCE SPECIFIC PORTIONS OF THE RESERVOIR..
+WE DID ADD LAT LONG COORDINATES SUCH THAT A READER CAN GOOGLE THE COORDINATES OR “ROSS BARNETT RESERVOIR” AND AN INTERACTIVE MAP IS READILY AVAILABLE Line 107: Units for length and weight.

-NO UNITS ADDED – THEY BECOME EVIDENT IN THE NEXT PARAGRAPH WHEN ACCOMPANIED BY NUMBERS Lines 112-116: Explain to the reader how you chose those groups (i.e. <8 in, 8-11.9 in, 12-14.9 in, >15 in)
+AUTHORS’ RESPONSE: WE APPRECIATE THE REVIEWERS COMMENT HOWEVER WE BELIEVE NO UNITS NEED TO BE ADDED BECUASE THEY BECOME EVIDENT IN THE NEXT PARAGRAPH WHEN ACCOMPANIED BY NUMBERS Lines 112-116: Explain to the reader how you chose those groups (i.e. <8 in, 8-11.9 in, 12-14.9 in, >15 in)

-DONE Line 139: Change to: “We focused our data analysis on testing our expectations…”
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 139: Change to: “We focused our data analysis on testing our expectations…”

-DONE Line 140: What is a new population state and how are you testing for this?
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 140: What is a new population state and how are you testing for this?
 This needs re-wording.

-REWORDED Line 153: Replace “destroy” with “removes”
+AUTHORS’ RESPONSE: THE PASSAGE HAS BEEN REWORDED TO CLARIFY ITS MEANING.
+Line 153: Replace “destroy” with “removes”

-DONE Line 169: Remove “Population metrics.--” at the beginning.
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 169: Remove “Population metrics.--” at the beginning.
 The beginning paragraph is on sampling.

-DONE
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE

 Lines 169-172: It’s confusing how you use the terms “collection,” “sample.”
 Please be more explicit on what each of these mean?

-REWORDED Line 170: Average number of samples: 848/28 = 30.29
+AUTHORS’ RESPONSE: THE PASSAGE HAS BEEN REWORDED TO CLARIFY ITS MEANING.
+Line 170: Average number of samples: 848/28 = 30.29

-CORRECTED Line 175: Put “Population metrics.--” at the beginning of this paragraph.
+AUTHORS’ RESPONSE: THE NUMBER HAS BEEN CORRECTED Line 175: Put “Population metrics.--” at the beginning of this paragraph.

-DONE Lines 205-214: Mean values given need some measure of error.
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Lines 205-214: Mean values given need some measure of error.

-SE ADDED Line 240: change to: “…a level that may make length limit regulations ineffective…”
+AUTHORS’ RESPONSE: THE STANDARD ERROR HAS BEEN ADDED Line 240: change to: “…a level that may make length limit regulations ineffective…”

-DONE Line 243: please provide evidence in the form of citations
+AUTHORS’ RESPONSE: THE NUMBER HAS BEEN DONE Line 243: please provide evidence in the form of citations

-WE REWORDED.
-IT IS INTUITIVE THAT IF YOU HAVE A FINITE NUMBER OF FISH AND HIGH FISHING EFFORT, A REDUCTION IN FISHING EFFORT IS LIKELY TO HAVE A BIGGER EFFECT THAN IF EFFORT IS LOW.
+AUTHORS’ RESPONSE: THE PASSAGE HAS BEEN REWORDED TO CLARIFY ITS CLAIM IT IS INTUITIVE THAT IF YOU HAVE A FINITE NUMBER OF FISH AND HIGH FISHING EFFORT, A REDUCTION IN FISHING EFFORT IS LIKELY TO HAVE A BIGGER EFFECT THAN IF EFFORT IS LOW.

 Line 247: Please give examples of where shifts in metric trajectories following a black bass regulation change have been observed.
 So ”…change are to be expected.
 For example…”

-SENTENCE AND REFERENCE ADDED Line 247: Replace “Yet” with “However”
+AUTHORS’ RESPONSE: A SENTENCE AND REFERENCE HAVE BEEN ADDED TO SUPPORT THE CLAIM.
+Line 247: Replace “Yet” with “However”

-DONE Line 247-250: Sentence is too long.
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 247-250: Sentence is too long.
 Cut it down into two sections.
-Example “…they did not correspond to regulations; in particular, the long-term trends…” REWORDED AS SUGGESTED
+Example “…they did not correspond to regulations; in particular, the long-term trends…”

+AUTHORS’ RESPONSE: THE PASSAGE HAS BEEN REWORDED AS SUGGESTED

 Line 261: Please show provide evidence to the statement: “This accumulation is expected to cause growth reductions” in the form of citations.

-REFERENCES ADDED Line 280: I think that this entire paragraph sums up what you found in your study, and should be at the top of your discussion.
+AUTHORS’ RESPONSE: REFERENCES HAVE BEEN ADDED TO SUPPORT THE CLAIM Line 280: I think that this entire paragraph sums up what you found in your study, and should be at the top of your discussion.

-DONE AS SUGGESTED Table 1: I would like to know the sample sizes for each of the metric calculations
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE AS SUGGESTED Table 1: I would like to know the sample sizes for each of the metric calculations